 · As a Rutgers student, you generally do not have to pay to get the full-text of an article.
 If Rutgers does not own or subscribe to it, request the article through interlibrary loan.
 Just be sure to try the following methods first...

-With the many online and print journals that Rutgers University Libraries subscribes to, it is very likley we have the full-text of the article you need.
-Try steps #A-C below, but if they do not work, request the article through interlibrary loan (step #D)...
+With the many online and print journals that Rutgers University Libraries subscribes to, it is very likely we have the full-text of the article you need.
+Try steps #A and #B below, but if they do not work, request the article through interlibrary loan (step #C)...

 A. Within many of our library databases, you may find that the full-text of articles is available either in PDF format or HTML format.
 In that case, simply click on the Adobe Acrobat PDF icon or HTML link.